heron2014/learn-redux/README.md

 Reducers are **pure functions**.
 - output is the same as input (predictable)
-- no side effects, can't pass any values outside the function etc..
+- no side effects, can't pass any values from outside the function etc..
 - no sync methods, callbacks., promises etc

 ```js